Welcome to SmartVault, the client portal for The Business Guides!

-Once you have accepted your SmartVault invitation and created your user account, you may use the following link, or the top-level menu link above for "Client Portal" to log into your SmartVault account.
+Please contact our office if you need a new invitation to use SmartVault.
+Once you have created your user account, you may use the following link, or the "Client Portal" menu link above to "Log In to SmartVault" to access your account.
 The logo for The Business Guides tells you you're in the right place.

 Check out this 3-minute video and see what you can do with SmartVault!